grove/exmeso/README.md

 ### Introduction

-It is pretty flexible as it takes either an InputStream or an Iterable&lt;T&gt; as input and returns the sorted result as MergeIterator&lt;T&gt;.
+The library is pretty flexible as it takes either an InputStream or an Iterable&lt;T&gt; as input and returns the sorted result as MergeIterator&lt;T&gt;.

 Sort order is given by an instance of Comparator&lt;T&gt;.